dyninst/dyninst/docs/parseAPI/developer/CodeSource.h.rst

   .. cpp:member:: protected Address _table_of_contents

-      Many binary format have “table of contents” structures for position independant references.
+      Many binary format have "table of contents" structures for position independant references.
 If such a structure exists, its address should be filled in.